 CQUIN and Sanctions Variations

 Commissioners can vary CQUIN and sanctions in line with the CQUIN Guidance 2014/15 and the NHS Standard Contract Technical Guidance 2014/15.
-To promote transparency and to improve accountability, examples of submitted variations are available at:

 - Templates for sanctions variations

 - Slides from NHS Standard Contract and eContract training sessions January 2014